 P. Ashley Wackym, MD

-Dr. P. Ashley Wackym is a seasoned administrator, investigator and surgical otologist-neurotologist and skull base surgeon.
-He is currently the Chair of Department of Otolaryngology – Head Neck Surgery at the Rutgers Robert Wood Johnson Medical School, a senior Member of the Rutgers Brain Health Institute and a Chancellor Scholar of Rutgers Biomedical Health Sciences.
+P. Ashley Wackym is a seasoned administrator, investigator and surgical otologist-neurotologist and skull base surgeon.
+He is currently the Chair of Department of Otolaryngology – Head Neck Surgery at the Robert Wood Johnson Medical School, a senior Member of the Rutgers Brain Health Institute and a Chancellor Scholar of Rutgers Health.

 Dr. Wackym’s clinical emphasis is on cochlear implantation and skull base surgery as well as other hearing and balance disorders.
 He is particularly well known for the surgical management of patients with superior semicircular canal dehiscence and other third window syndrome disorders.